 People living in poverty are always hardest hit by disasters and conflict.
 Currently, more than half the population of Indonesia live in poverty, with agriculture providing the main source of income for many of these people.
-More than 2 million children under the age of 5 are malnourished.
+More than 35% of children under the age of 5 are malnourished.

 Stats and facts